Article Badge Image

 C Shares may be your best choice if you plan to sell the shares after one year but before six years.

-This is because the sales charge disappears after one year, so paying higher annual expenses for a few years may still be cheaper than the cost of buying A Shares.
+This is because the sales charge disappears after one year, so paying higher annual expenses for a few years may still be cheaper than buying A Shares.

 How to Calculate What You Pay in Ongoing Fees

-The sales charge (the load) is a one-time charge and is simply a percentage of the amount you’re investing.
+The sales charge (the load) is a one-time charge and a percentage of your investment amount.

-Calculating the annual Expense Ratio isn’t quite so straightforward, although just as important to know.
+Calculating the annual Expense Ratio isn't entirely straightforward, although it is just as important.

-You find the dollar amount of the Expense Ratio by calculating it as a percentage of the share price at the end of each quarter-year, then divide that number by four to get the dollar amount of the quarterly fee.
+You find the dollar amount of the expense ratio by calculating it as a percentage of the share price at the end of each quarter-year, then dividing that number by four to get the dollar amount of the quarterly fee.

 For example, here’s what you would pay for one of Fidelity's fund’s A Shares, B Shares, and C Shares at the end of two different quarters (you have to click on the “Fees & Distribution” tab to see the fees for each share class):